Dedicated to the memory of Officer Edward Obertean and Mayor Frances X. Schwab

 In the early 1920s, after decades of dormancy, the Ku Klux Klan was resurgent, gaining new recruits in the Northeast by using modern sales techniques in which recruiters received commissions for signing new members.
 Capitalizing on anxieties about "foreigners" and racial purity, the Klan found new members in locales with otherwise strong traditions of interracial progress and tolerance.
 Buffalo was one such city.

 Openly advocating white supremacy and white nationalism, the Klan was known for racist rhetoric and violence against African-Americans, Jews, Catholics, and immigrants.
 They also promised opportunities for business contacts, fraternal bonding, mystical ritual, and community improvement, casting themselves as defenders of Anglo-Saxon Protestant notions of morality and decency.
-As Klan scholar Shawn Lay notes, ". . .many men [joined] simply out of curiosity or because they did not want to be left out of what appeared to be an up-and-coming organization.
-An individual's decision to join the Invisible Empire could not always be solely credited to racial and religious intolerance" (Lay, p.3).
+As Klan scholar Shawn Lay notes,

 The Klan's arrival in Buffalo in 1921 exploited a bitter mayoral campaign that pitted Frances X. Schwab (1874-1946), a brewery owner born to German Catholic immigrants, against Protestant Yale-educated "establishment" attorney George S. Buck (1875-1931).
-The electorate divided along religious, class, and ethnic lines, and Schwab, who had campaigned in opposition to Prohibition, won a narrow victory, becoming Buffalo's first Roman Catholic mayor.
+The electorate divided along religious, class, and ethnic lines and Schwab, who had campaigned in opposition to Prohibition, won a narrow victory, becoming Buffalo's first Roman Catholic mayor.

-The Klan soon found allies among white middle-class Protestants, who considered Mayor Schwab's administration to be corrupt and tolerant of vice, as demonstrated by his unwillingness to prosecute illegal drinking establishments.
-Known elsewhere for racist violence, the Klan in Buffalo was belligerent about the lax enforcement of Prohibition.
+The Klan soon found allies among white middle class Protestants, who considered Mayor Schwab's administration to be corrupt and tolerant of vice, as demonstrated by his unwillingness to prosecute illegal drinking establishments.
+Known elsewhere for racist violence, in Buffalo the Klan was belligerent about the lax enforcement of Prohibition.

-Operating out of the Calumet Building, 46-58 W. Chippewa Street (Lay, p.81), in offices rented by Kay-Bee Adsign Company, a KKK "front," the Klan was soon infiltrated by undercover Buffalo police officer Edward Obertean, who supplied intelligence directly to Mayor Schwab.
+Operating out of the Calumet Building, 46-58 W. Chippewa Street in offices rented by Kay-Bee Adsign Company, a KKK "front," the Klan was soon infiltrated by undercover Buffalo police officer Edward Obertean, who supplied intelligence directly to Mayor Schwab.

-Klan headquarters were ransacked on July 3, 1924, and the membership list stolen, perhaps by or with the assistance of Schwab's undercover agents (Lay, p.120).
+Klan headquarters were ransacked on July 3, 1924, and the membership list stolen, perhaps by or with the assistance of Schwab's undercover agents.
 The list was soon in the hands of police, who promptly put it on public display in police headquarters.
 Thousands of Buffalonians flocked to view the roster and note the names of friends, neighbors, and associates, many of whom quickly distanced themselves from the organization.

 The theft of its records and public exposure threw the Buffalo Klan into disarray and internal dissension.
-On the evening of August 31, 1924, Thomas Austin, a Klan investigator sent from Atlanta to investigate the break-in, guessed the nature of Edward Obertean's involvement in the Klan and confronted him in front of 128 Durham Street (Lay, p.131).
+On the evening of August 31, 1924, Thomas Austin, a Klan investigator sent from Atlanta to investigate the break-in, guessed the nature of Edward Obertean's involvement in the Klan and confronted him in front of 128 Durham Street.
 The two men exchanged gunfire and were both killed.
 Obertean is long overdue for recognition as Buffalo's sole martyr in the battle against the Klan.

 The ensuing public investigation and prosecution precipitated the decline of the Klan in Buffalo, and by the time Mayor Schwab was reelected in a landslide in 1925, it was no longer a viable organization.
 Its Buffalo office closed down in late 1925.
 Buffalo's dramatic response to the Klan stands as one of its least-appreciated and most heroic moments.